Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-Applies to placement of surveillance equipment on private property without consent
+Applies to placing surveillance/tracking equipment on private property without consent

 ClassificationClass A Misdemeanor